JoeTown-maps/historic-districts/README.md

-## Maps of Historical Saint Joseph Missouri
+## Web Maps of Historical Saint Joseph Missouri

 Saint Joseph Missouri is an amazing place to live, work, or visit.
-This site is dedicated to using maps to tell the story of St Joseph and to inform people about what St Joe has to offer.
+Here are some web maps that focus on various topics.

+<a href="historicdistricts.html">Historic Districts and Properties</a>